 This is a good thing, because a lot of European led regulation has been pretty terrible.

-Basically it will be outsourcing the traditional government censorship, oppression and propaganda work to the tech private sector because it's 1000x more efficient that the government at this and it also helps keep the image of those in power clean since if they get caught they can throw big-tech under the bus.
+Basically it will be outsourcing the traditional government censorship, oppression and propaganda work to the tech private sector because it's 1000x more efficient that the government at this, and it also helps keep the image of those in power clean since if they get caught they can throw big-tech under the bus with some fines.
 It's literally the perfect setup.

 How do I know this?
-Is it because I'm clairvoyant or mental with a tinfoil hat on?
-No. It's because US big-techs like Apple literally did the same deal for the CCP in China, so now that the can of worms has been opened, all the other countries want the same deal.
+Is it because I'm clairvoyant or have a tinfoil hat on?
+No, it's because US big-techs like Apple literally did the same deal for the CCP in China, so now that the can of worms has been opened, all the other countries want the same deal with big-tech.

 And if you think the EU leadership is somehow morally above these types of practices, boy you couldn't be more wrong.
-Their unscrupulous use of Israeli Pegasus spy-ware and Palantir surveilance-ware proves this.
+Their unscrupulous use of Israeli Pegasus spy-ware and Palantir surveilance-ware proves they're not, they're cut from the same cloth as the rest.
 They'll gladly copy the CCP great firewall and give it a coat of blue paint with some gold stars on it and say it's for "protecting your democracy".

 In england? started to break due to the black death